Gold Mutual Funds: the better way to invest in gold

 At Basis, we recommend that you could go up to a limit of 10% of your portfolio in gold.
 To help with this, our app holds a feature to invest directly into gold mutual funds, whether through the SIP route or as and when you have lumpsum amounts.

-So this Dhanteras, instead of planning to buy that 1 gram of gold, making a trip through the traffic, worrying about bringing it back home safely and storage, make that investment through the app.
-You also get a statement from the mutual fund house and are regularly updated on the movement on your asset through the app.
+So this Dhanteras, instead of planning to buy that 1 gram of gold, making a trip through the traffic, worrying about bringing it back home safely and storage, consider mutual fund investments You also get a statement from the mutual fund house and are regularly updated on the movement on your asset through the app.